polygon/bladeRF/host/utilities/bladeRF-cli/src/cmd/doc/interactive-help.md

 of commands should be used to ensure proper synchronization.
 It is assumed that all triggers are off in the beginning

-1. Configure designated trigger master
+1. Configure designated trigger master<br>

-     - DANGER
+     __DANGER__

-             Never configure two triggers as master on a single chain You will likely cause a short circuit on mini_exp1 possibly damaging your BladeRF units
+           Never configure two triggers as master on a single chain.
+           You will likely cause a short circuit on mini_exp1 possibly damaging your BladeRF units.

 2. Configure all other triggers as slaves